I Know the End

 "I Know the End" is a song by American singer-songwriter Phoebe Bridgers.
 It was released on July 29, 2020 as the fourth single from her second studio album, Punisher (2020).
 The song is a "three-part suite" that talks about depression, euphoria, and the apocalypse that culminates in a cathartic scream.
 It has been described as chamber pop, though Bridgers describes it as a "big metal song".
 Several of Bridgers' frequent collaborators are featured on the song, including Boygenius bandmates Lucy Dacus and Julien Baker, Better Oblivion Community Center bandmate Conor Oberst, and Copycat Killer producer Rob Moose.
 The lead guitar part at the song’s conclusion was performed by Yeah Yeah Yeahs guitarist Nick Zinner.

 Music video

 The song's Alissa Torvinen-directed official music video was released on July 29, 2020.
 It features Bridgers "as she navigates dark corridors, emerges from a tub of water, and discovers a locker room full of skeleton onesies."
-This leads to "an epic finale" at the empty Los Angeles Memorial Coliseum, where she has a screaming match with an older woman, who she kisses.
+This leads to "an epic finale" at the empty Los Angeles Memorial Coliseum, where she has a screaming match with an older woman, whom she kisses.
 The abstract style recalls Wes Anderson and David Lynch as Bridgers' grapples with her own mental health.